-- 1. An applicant who obtains or attempts to obtain benefits for a potential enrollee under the Healthy Florida program when the applicant knows or should have known that the potential enrollee does not qualify for the Healthy Florida program. - 2.
-An individual who assists an applicant in obtaining or attempting to obtain benefits for a potential enrollee under the Healthy Florida program when the individual knows or should have known that the potential enrollee does not qualify for the Healthy Florida program. - (9) APPLICABILITY OF LAWS RELATING TO MEDICAID.-The provisions of ss.
-409.902, 409.9128, and 409.920 apply to the administration of the Healthy Florida program.
+- 1. An applicant obtaining or attempting to obtain benefits for a potential enrollee under the Healthy Florida program when the applicant knows or should have known the potential enrollee does not qualify for the Healthy Florida program. - 2.
+An individual who assists an applicant in obtaining or attempting to obtain benefits for a potential enrollee under the Healthy Florida program when the individual knows or should have known the potential enrollee does not qualify for the Healthy Florida program. - (9) APPLICABILITY OF LAWS RELATING TO MEDICAID.-The provisions of ss.
+409.902, 409.9128, and 409.920 apply to the administration of the program. - (10) PROGRAM EVALUATION.-The corporation must collect both eligibility and enrollment data from program applicants and enrollees as well as encounter and utilization data from all contracted entities during the program term.
+Monthly enrollment reports must be submitted to the Senate President, the Speaker of the House of Representative and the Minority Leaders of the Florida Senate and House of Representatives.
+An interim independent evaluation of the program shall be submitted to the presiding officers no later than July 1, 2015, with annual evaluations due thereafter every July 1.
+The evaluations should address at a minimum application and enrollment trends and issues, utilization and cost data, and customer satisfaction.

-(10) PROGRAM EVALUATION.-The corporation shall collect both eligibility and enrollment data from program applicants and enrollees as well as encounter and utilization data from all contracted entities during the program term.
-The corporation shall submit monthly enrollment reports to the President of the Senate, the Speaker of the House of Representative, and the Minority Leaders of the Senate and the House of Representatives.
-The corporation shall submit an interim independent evaluation of the Healthy Florida program to the presiding officers no later than July 1, 2015, with annual evaluations due July 1 each year thereafter.
-The evaluations must address, at a minimum, application and enrollment trends and issues, utilization and cost data, and customer satisfaction.
+- (11) PROGRAM EXPIRATION.-The Healthy Florida program shall expire at the end of the state fiscal year in which any of these conditions occur, whichever occurs first: - (a) The federal match contribution falls below 90 percent. - (b) The federal match contribution falls below the "Increased FMAP for Medical Assistance for Newly Eligible Mandatory Individuals" as specified in the federal Patient Protection and Affordable Care Act (Public Law 111-148), as amended by the federal Health Care and Education Reconciliation Act of 2010 (Public Law 111-152). - (c) The federal match for the Healthy Florida program and the Medicaid program are blended under federal law or regulation in such a way that causes the overall federal contribution to diminish when compared to separate, non-blended federal contributions.

-- (11) PROGRAM EXPIRATION.-The Healthy Florida program shall expire at the end of the state fiscal year in which any of these conditions occur, whichever occurs first: - (a) The federal match contribution falls below 90 percent. - (b) The federal match contribution falls below the increased FMAP for medical assistance for newly eligible mandatory individuals as specified in the federal Patient Protection and Affordable Care Act, Pub.
-L. No. 111-148, as amended by the federal Health Care and Education Reconciliation Act of 2010, Pub.
-L. No. 111-152. - (c) The federal match for the Healthy Florida program and the Medicaid program are blended under federal law or regulation in such a way that causes the overall federal contribution to diminish when compared to separate, nonblended federal contributions. - Section 16.
-The Florida Healthy Kids Corporation may make
+Section 16.
+The corporation may make changes to comply with the objections of the federal Department of Health and Human Services to gain approval of the Healthy Florida program in compliance with the federal Patient Protection and Affordable Care Act upon giving notice to the Senate and the House of Representatives of the proposed changes.
+If there is a conflict between a provision in this section and the federal Patient

-576-02875-13 20131816 1335 changes to comply with the objections of the federal Department 1336 of Health and Human Services to gain approval of the Healthy 1337 Florida program in compliance with the federal Patient 1338 Protection and Affordable Care Act, upon giving notice to the 1339 Senate and the House of Representatives of the proposed changes.
-1340 If there is a conflict between a provision in this section and 1341 the federal Patient Protection and Affordable Care Act, Pub.
-L. 1342 No. 111-148, as amended by the federal Health Care and Education 1343 Reconciliation Act of 2010, Pub.
-L. No. 111-152, the provision 1344 must be interpreted and applied so as to comply with the 1345 requirement of the federal law.
-1346 Section 17.
+576-02536-13 20137038 1335 Protection and Affordable Care Act (Public Law 111-148), as 1336 amended by the federal Health Care and Education Reconciliation 1337 Act of 2010 (Public Law 111-152), the provision must be 1338 interpreted and applied so as to comply with the requirement of 1339 the federal law.
+1340 Section 17.
 This act shall take effect upon becoming a law.